weecology/everglades-website/content/jobs/available-jobs.md

 If this sounds like something for you, please take into account these [Considerations](../../jobs/considerations/) before accepting a position with us

-Applications should go directly to the Research Coordinator, [Lindsey Garner](mailto:everglades@weecology.org) (e-mail strongly preferred).
-See the Contact Page for her address.
+Applications should go directly to the Research Coordinator, [Michael Rickershauser](mailto:everglades@weecology.org) (e-mail strongly preferred).

 {{< gallery album="jobs" >}}